2010 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Phet

 Early on May 30, the India Meteorological Department (IMD) and the Joint Typhoon Warning Center (JTWC) reported that an area of low pressure had formed about 925 km, to the southwest of Mumbai, India.
 The area of low pressure had loose organized convection developing around the low level circulation center within the monsoon trough.
 The system was located to the south of a high pressure center anchored over Oman in an area of moderate vertical windshear.
 On May 31, the India Meteorological Department (IMD) upgraded an area of low pressure to a depression, giving it the designation "ARB 02".
 The IMD further upgraded the depression into a deep depression the next day.
 JTWC reported the same day that a Tropical Storm had formed.
-On June 1, IMD upgraded the system into a cyclonic storm and named it "Phet".
+On June 1, IMD upgraded the system into a cyclonic storm and named it Phet.
+(Note: The name Phet (Thai: เพชร, [pʰet̚˦˥]) was contributed by Thailand and means "diamond" in Thai.)
 The storm intensified to a Severe Cyclonic Storm in early hours of June 2.
 The same day IMD upgraded the storm to a Very Severe Cyclonic Storm.
 By the 5th, the cyclone had been downgraded to a cyclonic storm by the IMD as it passed over the Gulf of Oman.
 On the 7th, Phet dissipated completely.